meistro57/AI-Development-Team/README.md

    source ai-dev-env/bin/activate
    pip install -r requirements.txt
    ```
-2. (Optional) set environment variables used by the server:
+2. (Optional) set environment variables used by the server and web frontend:
    - `GITHUB_TOKEN` and `GITHUB_USERNAME` for GitHub integration.
    - `WORK_DIR` to choose where generated projects are stored (defaults to `./projects`).
+   - `FRONTEND_PORT` and `FRONTEND_HOST` to configure the web UI port and host.
+   - `LOG_CONFIG` to override the logging configuration file path.

 ## Running